rPankaj05/TodoApp/README.md

 This is the screenshot of login.
-Here u can login with your username  and password if yout have acoount other wose you can clickon singup page.
+Here u can login with your username  and password if yout have acoount other wise you can click on singup page.

 ![Login](https://github.com/rPankaj05/TodoApp/blob/master/Screenshots/Screenshot%20(68).png)